NUS-CG3207/labs/docs/manuals/01/lab_01.md

 * Similarly, the synthesis report can contain some hints on where things are going wrong.
 We can check to see if the primitives being inferred make sense for our design.
 * Vivado's text editor is, perhaps, not the greatest ever made.
 We recommend using a more cromulent alternative, such as [Notepad++](https://notepad-plus-plus.org/) or [Visual Studio Code](https://code.visualstudio.com/).
 * Writing good HDL code is a skill that takes a lot of practice.
 It is a completely different paradigm to (and should **never ever** be confused with) software programming.
 The best teacher is experience, and practice really does help.
 Following the guidelines from Chapter 2, and being very conscious about the hardware we expect our code to generate, is key.
+* For this design, debouncing the switches is really quite extra and not necessary.
+(Why?)
+Feel free to look into a [metastable filter](https://en.wikipedia.org/wiki/Metastability_(electronics)), although it is also unnecessary for this design.

 ## Submission and demonstration instructions

+### Submission

+Once you have finished the assignment, you must submit your work to Canvas.
+You should submit **a single zip file**.
+The file should contain:

+1. The assembly language program (ending with `.s` or `.asm`), if you have modified it.
+If not, skip this one.
+2. The HDL sources for your project, i.e. all of the `.v`/`.vhd`/`.sv` files for modules, testbenches, etc.
+3. The `.xdc` constraints file.
+4. The `.bit` bitstream file.
+5. A screenshot of the simulation waveform as a `.jpg` file.
+All of the signals in the design should be captured - there aren't that many, so they should fit on your screen.
+If you need to use multiple screenshots to make it clear, feel free to do so.

+Your submission must be made to Canvas before the start of your lab session in Week 5.
+The exact deadline for your submission will be visible on Canvas.

+### Demonstration

+Before your lab session in Week 5, you will be assigned a time slot of 7 minutes for your demonstration.

+Arrive at the lab at least 30 minutes before your assigned time slot.
+If you are one of the earlier time slots, you need not arrive more than 15 minutes before the start of the lab timing (i.e. before 17:45 or 08:45).

+The time will be split as follows:

+* 2 minutes to demonstrate Task 1, using RARS.
+You should show that you are able to follow the instructions in Task 1.
+* 2 minutes to demonstrate Task 2, on the FPGA board.
+You should show that the design specified for Task 2 is implemented correctly with all features functional.
+* 3 minutes for two questions from the GA assessing you.

+The time is extremely tight - with so many of you, we do have to be quick :3.
+If you are not there when we are ready to assess you, we will skip past you and start assessing others.
+You will be bumped to the bottom of the queue, and we will not assess you until everyone else is done.
+(On the flip side, if you are nice and early, and someone misses their turn - good news, you might get to go home early :D)

+Note that you will **not** have extra time to open programs, load projects, etc..
+Make sure you have opened RARS and Vivado, and have the bitstream ready to upload to your board.
+Any extra time you take to do these tasks will eat into the time for the demonstration.
+We will not exceed your allotted time for demonstration.

+### Penalties for late submission

+Late submissions and demonstrations up to one week will be allowed, with a penalty of 50%.
+Beyond one week, submissions will not be accepted.

+This policy is non-negotiable, aside from the usual NUS clauses such as being unwell (Medical Certificate strictly required), authorised competitions, family emergencies etc.

+## Conclusion

+Congratulations!
+With the first assignment finished, we are now comfortable with FPGA design and assembly programming.
+We are ready to dive into the proper content of the course.
+In the next assignment, we will have our CPU up and running - it's going to be exciting.

 !!! success "What we should know"
     * How to write and simulate RISC-V assembly programs.